-Index Portfolio Performance for the First Five Years of the Bush Administration
+Index Portfolio Performance during the Bush Administration to Date

 January 22, 2001 was the first day of trading after Mr. Bush became President.
 Three major indices stood at the following levels at the close of trading on that day: